 When the programme aired, I was on maternity leave with my second child, Poppy, and it really brought home to me the huge responsibility we have to reduce our reliance on plastic if we are to leave healthy seas and oceans for our children and grandchildren to enjoy.

 I was so proud when, in February, Asda became the first of the major supermarkets to announce detailed plans to reduce its plastic use, including removing single-use coffee cups, straws and plastic cutlery from our cafés and phasing out single-use carrier bags.
-I was prouder still when, after coming back from maternity leave, my boss asked me if I would take responsibility for delivering our commitments.
-No pressure!

 If you didn’t see it at the time, you can read our CEO Roger Burnley’s blog about our plans here.

-Since I started a month ago I’ve been doing the rounds, meeting the experts and learning about how and why we use plastic, where it is needed to reduce food waste and where we can reduce our use or swap out for another material.
+This means meeting the experts and learning about how and why we use plastic, where it is needed to reduce food waste and where we can reduce our use or swap out for another material.
 It’s a really complex area and there’s a lot to consider.

 We’ve had some great success already; since we made our announcement we’ve identified 1,700 tonnes of plastic to remove from our own brand packaging, which puts us well on the way to our target of reducing the amount of plastic used in our own-brand products by at least 10% within the next year.